mulesoft-labs/js-client-oauth2/README.md

 })
 ```

-**P.S.** The second argument to the constructor can inject a custom request function, and the third argument can inject a custom `Promise` implementation.
+**P.S.** The second argument to the constructor can inject a custom request function.

 ### Options (global and method-based)